How to use the command 'fselect' (with examples)

 Explanation:

-• path: Specifies the field to be selected (file path).
+• path: Specifies the column to be selected, in this instance, the file path.

-• from path/to/directory: Specifies the directory to search for files.
+• from path/to/directory: Designates the directory to query.

-• where width = height: Specifies the condition for square images.
-It searches for images where the width and height are equal.
+• where width = height: A condition that filters files to find only those images where the width and height are the same, indicating a square shape.

 Example output: